kisio/yolo/Stage_two/explanation.md

 After infrastructure provisioning, Ansible:

-1. Waits for the EC2 instance to become reachable
+1. Waits for the Compute Engine instance to become reachable
 2. Updates the system packages
 3. Clones the application repository
 4. Executes the roles from Stage 1: